LibreShark/sharkdumps/README.md

 - __Pris?__ = Pristine OEM game/cheat list and settings
     - ✅ = Confirmed **Pristine**.
 All cheats and settings are identical to their original factory defaults.
     - ❌ = Confirmed **Dirty**.
 The owner of the cartridge modified some of the games, cheats, or preferences on the cart, so they no longer match the factory defaults.
+    - ⚠️ = Confirmed **Almost** pristine.
+A small number of user modifications have been made to the cheat list, but it should be possible to undo them to create a pristine image.
-    - ⚠️ = Provenance **Unknown**.
+    - ? = Provenance **Unknown**.
 We have not yet confirmed whether the games, cheats, and preferences are original or user-modified.

 ---